SuperNar3k/CSCI4061_P2/README.md

 * Christopher Liu (liux3770)

 **Contribution:**
-* Yna Roxas: Part of reducer.c, formatting README.md
+* Yna Roxas: stream.c, reducer.c, part of README.md
-* Narek Ohanyan: Part of reducer.c, commented code
+* Narek Ohanyan: documentation, mapreducer.c, part of README.md
-* Christopher Liu: Mapreduce.c and mapper.c
+* Christopher Liu: mapper.c, getReducerTasks()

 We tried our best to divide and conquer this project equally, giving each other more work if needed to make our contributions equal and fair to each other.